hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_colorful_fractal_pattern_wit_2de6a8c8-4984-40df-bd0b-abe3922930c1-0_1.content.md

 ## Contact Us

-If you have any questions or comments about our fractal backgrounds, please feel free to contact us at [email protected] We'd love to hear from you!
+If you have any questions or comments about our fractal backgrounds, please feel free to contact us at me@pavolhejny.com We'd love to hear from you!

 ---